 Washington Square West

-Marc Vetri’s Italian restaurant opened all the way back in 1998 to rave reviews almost immediately, in part from Chef Vetri’s experience working in premier kitchens both in the US and Italy.
+Marc Vetri’s Italian restaurant opened all the way back in 1998 to rave reviews almost immediately, in part from chef Vetri’s experience working in premier kitchens both in the US and Italy.
 The operation has only grown since, as has admiration for the nationally acclaimed spot.
 Dining here means a commitment to the sampling menu, which is a pricier option at $155 a pop, but for a specially custom-tailored menu, it's absolutely worthwhile.

 Osteria easily earned a spot as one of Philly’s most heralded Italian restaurants thanks to its position on the Vetri family tree when it opened in 2007, nine years after chef Marc Vetri opened his first local Italian restaurant.
 Osteria features an open kitchen with a wood oven as its centerpiece, drawing inspiration from the traditional osterias of Northern Italy.
 If you can take yourself away from the endless salad and pasta options, try the Lombarda baked-egg pizza and finish your meal with gelato.

-As one of the city’s oldest Italian restaurants, Victor Cafe seals the deal of its authenticity with red-checkered table cloths and serenading opera singers, who will either make you feel awkward or like you've been transported to Italy -- your choice.
+As one of the city’s oldest Italian restaurants, The Victor Cafe seals the deal of its authenticity with red-checkered tablecloths and serenading opera singers, who will either make you feel awkward or like you've been transported to Italy -- your choice.
 In 1933, the space became known as The Victor Cafe, Music Lover’s Rendezvous, after first functioning as a gramophone shop in the late 1910s.
 The menu works to meld Old World classics with modern takes on Italian fare, along with seasonal daily specials.